 Urban environments often clash with local wildlife, leading to nuisances and complications for residents.
-Effective architectural design can significantly deter wildlife critters, including raccoons, by integrating barriers, utilizing specific materials, and employing strategic landscaping techniques.
+Effective architectural design can significantly deter wildlife, including raccoons, by integrating barriers, utilizing specific materials, and employing strategic landscaping techniques.

 Designers are increasingly tasked with creating structures inviting to humans yet unwelcoming to unwanted animals.
-Innovative approaches, such as reinforced fencing, textured walls, and limited access points, can help prevent critters from invading properties.
-By understanding animal behavior and habitat needs, architects can devise solutions that keep wildlife, like raccoons, at bay while maintaining aesthetic appeal.
+Innovative approaches, such as reinforced fencing, textured walls, and limited access points, can help prevent animals from invading properties.
+By understanding animal behavior and habitat needs, architects can devise solutions that keep wildlife at bay while maintaining aesthetic appeal.

 Principles of Wildlife Deterrent Design